 We collect and store sensitive data, including our financial information, intellectual property, confidential information, proprietary business information and personally identifiable information of our employees and others, as well as similar information of our customers, suppliers and business partners.
 We maintain this information in our data centers, on our networks and on information technology, or IT, systems owned and maintained by third parties.
 The secure processing, maintenance and transmission of this information is critical to our operations.
 All IT systems are subject to disruption, breach or failure.
 Data breaches, including those sponsored by state actors, have become increasingly common in recent years.
 For example, during 2020, the United States government was hacked via third-party software applications by hackers suspected of being sponsored by a foreign intelligence agency.
 We and our third-party suppliers have experienced, and expect to continue to be subject to, cybersecurity threats and incidents ranging from employee error or misuse, to individual attempts to gain unauthorized access to systems, to sophisticated and targeted measures known as advanced persistent threats.
-Despite the precautions we and our third-party providers undertake, IT system failures, network disruptions and breaches of data security could cause disruption in our operations, issues with customer communication and order management, the unauthorized or unintentional disclosure of sensitive information, disruptions in our transaction processing or undermine the integrity of our disclosure controls and procedures and our internal control over financial reporting, which could affect our reputation, result in significant liabilities and expenses, adversely affect our ability to report our financial reporting, which could affect our reputation, results of operations, and procedures and cash flows.
-These risks may be further amplified by the increased reliance on remote access to IT systems by us and our customers, supplie which increases our compliance costs.
+Despite the precautions we and our third-party providers undertake, IT system failures, network disruptions and breaches of data security could cause disruption in our operations, issues with customer communication and order management, the unauthorized or unintentional disclosure of sensitive information, disruptions in our transaction processing or undermine the integrity of our disclosure controls and procedures and our internal control over financial reporting, which could affect our reputation, result in significant liabilities and expenses, adversely affect our ability to report our financial results in a timely manner and could have a material adverse effect on our financial condition, results of operations and cash flows.
+These risks may be further amplified by the increased reliance on remote access to IT system which increases our compliance costs.
 Although we have established internal controls and procedures intended to achieve compliance with such laws and regulations, a failure to fully comply could result in significant penalties.